Madniatik/bithoven-extension-llm-manager/docs/FAQ.md

 ### Can I use RAG without OpenAI?

 Currently, embeddings require OpenAI API.
-Support for local embedding models (via Ollama) is planned for v1.1.0.
+Support for local embedding models (via Ollama) is planned for future versions.

 ---